omarespejel/monero-starknet-atomic-swap/docs/ARCHITECTURE.md

 ### Race Condition

 A protocol-level race condition exists between secret revelation and cross-chain confirmation.
 If a Monero transaction fails or experiences a reorganization after the secret is revealed, funds may be at risk.
-Mitigations are planned for version 0.8.0.
+Mitigations are planned for future versions.

 ### Monero Integration